-[I originally wrote this in 2015 during the peak of my success working for this agency who I have focused my energy for seventeen solid years.
+[Originally written in 2015 during the peak of my success working for this agency who I have focused my energy for seventeen solid years.
 In 2019, my heart and my eyes were open to the truth that our life are never measured in the stuff we believe that quantify success.
 Thus, sharing the original manuscript below as I believe still stands true today…]

 …Lately I have been challenged in the office taking up more work than ever.
 Right before Thanksgiving, I found out that the only two people in our accounting department are leaving, one transferring and one retiring.
 To give you guys a background, I started in the accounting department before I got promoted to management in 2006.